MultiSafepay/docs/content/payment-methods/klarna.md

 1. Go to <a href="https://docs.klarna.com/resources/developer-tools/testing-payments/before-you-test/#accessing-the-test-merchant-portal" target="_blank">Klarna</a><i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> and click **Log in** to sign up for a new account.
 2. Select the **Playground** environment to create a test account.
 3. Follow the relevant steps.
-2. In the Klarna main panel, under **Settings**, click **Generate new Klarna API credentials** to generate a username and password.
+4. In the Klarna main panel, under **Settings**, click **Generate new Klarna API credentials** to generate a username and password.
-3. Email these credentials to <support@multisafepay.com>.
+5. Email these credentials to <support@multisafepay.com>.
-4. <<We:glossary>> will activate your Klarna test account for your MultiSafepay test account.
+6. <<We:glossary>> will activate your Klarna test account for your MultiSafepay test account.

-You can test Klarna payments via the Klarna Portal or at your MultiSafepay dashboard.
+You can test Klarna payments via the Klarna Portal on your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

 </details>
 <details id="live-account">